thenexthub/Codira/docs/proposals/EnumStyle.rst

 =================================

-To normalize enums and bring them into the "grand unified theory" of type interfaces shared by other Swift types, I think we should encourage the following conventions:
+To normalize enums and bring them into the "grand unified theory" of type interfaces shared by other Codira types, I think we should encourage the following conventions:

 - Cases with associated values should be declared as ``case init``